Vindevius/KelariosNotes/content/D&D Kelarios/Sessions/Session Logs/The Vile Ones Logs/Session 21 (27 Jun 2024).md

 The party, with Lydia and Aladus disguised as a noble, met with the Council of the Stars, the ruling body of Kyria.
 The council, led by Nexus Sparrow, a warforged, asked for the party's opinion on the ensuing battle.
 At this time, the armies of Veteria were sieging the city of Kelar.
 The Santamaria, the sister ship of the Avenger, just barely managed to enter the bay of Kelar before the bay too was blocked off by Veteria.

 The Council of the Stars revealed there was an item in the vault that Astrolites and Domexius wanted to get their hands on that would be very dangerous.
 After much debate, it was decided to move the legendary item known as the ruinstone out of the city.
-Diana revealed to the council that she had previous destroyed the ruinstone the night she eloped with Derek.
+Diana revealed to the council that she had previously destroyed the ruinstone the night she eloped with Derek.

 The council wasn't sure how to respond to this news, as they were debating destroying the ruinstone anyway.
 The council decided to deal with the consequences of Diana's actions, which did result in the death of many guards, a mage, and a couple of Kelar's most valiant champions, after the current threat was over.
 Edladon, a half-elf member of the council, sealed the fake ruinstone that Diana had left behind, and the party was tasked with accidentally giving the fake to Astrolites once he appeared.